 With For Nature digital, we make the Museum für Naturkunde Berlin, with its 30 million object collection, accessible online in order to inspire for nature and let you participate in our research.
-As part of this, we are experimenting with new formats and expanding our digital offering.
+We are experimenting with new formats and expand our digital offering continuously.

-Note: The page is continuously updated and expanded.
-Also have a look here for our digital offers for families and children.
+Note: Also have a look here for our digital offers for families and children.

 Explore #mfnberlin digitally

 In our Guided Tours you can join tours through both exhibition and collection of the museum from home for the first time.
 The digital tours make knowledge of our research collection accessible online.
 Accompany our guides on YouTube on a research trip through the exhibition, but also, for example, to the historic bird hall or our mammals collection.